-- For a non-TA, you can demonstrate up to a maximum of 180 hours per year.
-This averages out at 6 hours per week over the 30 weeks of term.
-You will be paid an hourly rate for the work you do.
+- The University policy is that you can demonstrate up to a maximum of 15 hours per week and you will be paid an hourly rate for the work you do.

 - For Small Group Tutorial work, the hours when you are actually teaching a tutor group, the hourly rates are higher.

-- The Demonstrator Tutor organizes training, mentoring and observation for demonstrators.
+- The Demonstrator Tutor organises training, mentoring and observation for demonstrators.
 It is obligatory for you to take part in these if you demonstrate.